All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 During the XIIth century each major family lived in a block of houses

-protected by a tower: of the many towers which once existed only one is left, probably because it was converted into a granary.
+protected by a tower: of the many towers which once existed only Torre degli Sciri, west of Palazzo dei Priori, is left, because it was converted into a granary.

-The bell tower of S. Pietro was built in different periods: early medieval, Gothic and Renaissance styles were joined together to yield a very
+The bell tower of S. Pietro de' Cassinesi in the neighbourhood named after the church was built in different periods: early medieval, Gothic and Renaissance styles were joined together to yield a very

 harmonious result.

-S. Giuliana was the church of a monastery located outside the walls and this explains why the bell tower has almost the aspect of a fortification: it also reminds the viewer of the architecture of northern Europe as the church was built by the Cistercians.
+S. Giuliana was the church of a monastery located south of the walls and this explains why the bell tower has almost the aspect of a fortification: it also reminds the viewer of the architecture of northern Europe as the church was built by the Cistercians.

-The bell tower of S. Maria Nuova was built in 1644 in a Late Renaissance style similar to that of S. Maria degli Angeli near Assisi.
+The bell tower of S. Maria Nuova in Borgo S. Antonio was built in 1644 in a Late Renaissance style similar to the bell tower of S. Maria degli Angeli near Assisi.

-(left) Pozzo Etrusco and in the background Chiesa dell'Orazione e Morte; (right) fountain at Fontivegge
+(left) Pozzo Etrusco and Chiesa dell'Orazione e della Buona Morte; (right) Fonte di Veggio (1615)

-In the XIIIth century an aqueduct provided Perugia with an ample supply of fresh water: the authorities however did not neglect the maintenance of the ancient Etruscan wells, so that the town could rely on an alternate source in case an enemy cut the aqueduct.
+In the XIIIth century an aqueduct provided Perugia with an ample supply of fresh water: the authorities however did not neglect the maintenance of the ancient Etruscan wells, so that the town could rely on an alternate source in case an enemy cut the aqueduct (see some medieval wells in Borgo S. Pietro).
 Umbria is a region with plenty of water and the landscapes in the paintings by il Perugino show rivers, lakes and waterfalls.
-A local spring supplied this elegant XVIIth century countryside fountain: although Augustus set fire to Perugia, the town was (and is) very proud of being associated with him and the fountain bears the inscription Augusta Perusia.
+A local spring supplied an elegant XVIIth century countryside fountain which today gives its name to Fontivegge, a modern development of Perugia.
+Augustus set fire to Perugia, but the town was (and is) very proud of being associated with him and the fountain bears the inscription Augusta Perusia.

 Antonio da Sangallo the Younger built Rocca Paolina above the houses of the Baglioni in literal terms: the buildings were not pulled down, but